1980 Finally Philly

 Then Tug McGraw struck out Willie Wilson for the final out, and the City of Brotherly Love was turned upside down and all around with massive pandemonium.

-When the city closed down the next day to revel in triumph with a million-plus Philadelphians lining the victory parade, all that embattled Phillie manager Dallas Green could do was sigh in relief, “I don’t want to put up with another year like this one.”
+When the city closed down the next day to revel in triumph with a million-plus Philadelphians lining the victory parade, all that embattled Phillies manager Dallas Green could do was sigh in relief, “I don’t want to put up with another year like this one.”

 After 97 long years, the Phillies finally got to taste the top.
 The Royals would have to wait their turn, though it would come soon enough given their outstanding track record to date.
-Phillie fans, hardened over a century of failure, were instinctively more skeptical of future gains even in the afterglow of victory.
+Phillies fans, hardened over a century of failure, were instinctively more skeptical of future gains even in the afterglow of victory.

 If the Phillies were to indeed reach the top again, they wouldn’t do it under Ruly Carpenter.
 Even as he celebrated the here and now, he rued the future.
 Carpenter saw a system going haywire under spiraling free agency and owners who had no sensible plan to deal with it.
 So five months after taking the victory ride down Broad Street, Carpenter announced he was selling.